fassko/fassko.github.io/Content/blog/swiftui-alert.md

 ## Alert with identifiable item

-Another way how to present an alert in the SwiftUI is by using an identifiable view state variable.
+Another way to present an alert in the SwiftUI is by using an identifiable view state variable.
 Using this approach SwiftUI layout system passes the value of this state variable, and we can populate the alert title, message, or event buttons using its contents.
 The bonus is that once this item changes, the SwiftUI layout system would update the alert with the new value, which is a pretty neat feature that we get for free.

 Let's see how to do it in the code.
 At first, we need to set up an object that implements the `Identifiable` protocol.
 Let's create a user structure.
 We need to create an `id` constant, and we could use the `UUID` structure that represents a globally unique value that can identify values between them.